groggero95/tsca/REPORT.md

 ```
 The `main()`function performs the following:
 * Initialize the data structure `pair`;
-* Creates/opens two data files (PLAIN.BIN and TIME.BIN) in the folder [data], which will be populated with a number of samples (plaintext ecrypted) according to `TESTNUM`;
+* Creates/opens two data files (PLAIN.BIN and TIME.BIN) in the folder [data], which will be populated with a number of samples (plaintext encrypted) according to `TESTNUM`;
 * For each plaintext, the timing measurements are taken `REPETITIONS` times (set to 10) and the minimum timing is chosen.
 In this way we try to reduce possible weird measurements due to OS scheduling policies, which may lead to clearly out-of-bound results.
 The functions on which the timings are taken (`ME_big()` and `MM_big()`) are the very same used in the zybo case.
 * The functions used for timing measurements are reported in [time_meas.h];
 * A live progress status is printed to screen (it doesn't influence the timing measurements): when the execution is done, the two files are ready to be attacked.